▦ New · The Command Center →

 Best-in-class tools.
 Deeply integrated.

-Powers jmux's worktree creation flow.
 One worktree per agent, one session per branch.
-Parallel agents on parallel branches.

 Claude Code